 List of Best Guard Dog Breeds for Families

-While it can differ from dog to dog, below is a list of dog breeds that tend to emerge as the best family watchdogs.
+While it can differ from dog to dog, below is a list of best guard dogs for families that tend to emerge as the best family watchdogs.
 As with any pet, be sure you are ready to care for it in all regards—including the added protection training—before you adopt.
 Prices listed below reflect family-friendly dogs purchased through breeders, but it is always much cheaper to adopt—around $300 total.

 1. German Shepherd

 There’s a reason they’re often used in law enforcement: German Shepherds are intelligent, athletic, and make you feel protected.
 Protection training will go by quickly with this breed, and you can expect them to be great protective dog breeds for families and playtime with the kids too.